Open Regional Fund for Southeastern Europe for the Implementation of Biodiversity Agreements

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country: Albania, Bosnia and Herzegovina, Kosovo, Republic of Macedonia, Montenegro, Serbia
+Country: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia

 Lead executing agency: Regional Cooperation Council (RCC)